covid-19 and world trade

 The table includes only information and measures communicated by delegations directly to the WTO Trade Monitoring Section in response to the request by the Director-General in March 2020 and Deputy Director-General Agah in September 2020.
 The table features measures only in the original language of the submission.

 The list will be updated by the Secretariat as appropriate, including in connection with the year-end Trade Monitoring Report.
 Delegations are invited to provide new information as well as update existing information on support measures which have been taken in response to the pandemic.
 We encourage members to promptly provide updated information on these and other measures as appropriate, including through notifications to the relevant WTO committees.

 Source: WTO Secretariat.

 - a.
 The United Kingdom withdrew from the European Union as of 1 February 2020.
-During the transition period, which ends on 31 December 2020, European Union law, with a few limited exceptions, continues to be applicable to and in the United Kingdom.
-During the transition period, the information provided by the European Union which is relevant to this document continues to cover the United Kingdom.
+During the transition period, which ended on 31 December 2020, European Union law, with a few limited exceptions, continued to be applicable to and in the United Kingdom.
+During the transition period, the information provided by the European Union which is relevant to this document continued to cover the United Kingdom.
 Back to text